-I think we could all use some upheaval in our lives.
-Sounds counterintuitive, I know.
+Frankly, I think we could all use some upheaval in our lives.
+WHAT?!
+Sounds crazy, I know.
 I, along with you, I’m sure, will be glad to see the “upheaval of evil” when Christ returns.
-Christ’s Second Advent is where we begin our contemplation for the season.
-I’m looking forward to studying, reflecting, and finally preparing the sermon for that topic.
+And Christ’s Second Coming is where we begin our contemplation for the season on the First Sunday of Advent.
 But that’s not the only upheaval we need.
 On the second Sunday of the season, we consider the ministry of John the Baptist who calls us to repentance and to make room for the Savior in our hearts.
 If we’re honest, that could be costly and messy.
 Of course, as we move closer to Christmas Day, our thoughts turn to Christ’s first coming and the “Joy to the World” that he brought.
 So very true.
 But Christ’s coming also surprised and shocked the religious elite of his day.
 The cleansing of the Temple in Luke 19:45-48 is only one example of the upheaval he brought during his first advent.
 We should not be surprised, then, as we consider the mission of Christ and the coming of his Kingdom when we experience personal upheaval in our own lives as we allow the Spirit of God to “clean our house.”

 Advent is not for sissies.
 It’s not nice and neat, warm and cozy like the cultural narratives we cherish during the Christmas season.
 Not that those stories are wrong, per se.
 I watch “It’s a Wonderful Life” every year.
 But Advent is not the same as the Christmas season.
 If there was one word that would characterize Advent it would be “yearning.”
 Do you yearn for the end of sin, evil, and brokenness in this world?
 Do you yearn to walk closer with God and to live a more holy life?
 Do you yearn for everything to finally be at peace – to be finally made whole?
 The fulfillment of all those yearnings will no doubt require a good deal of upheaval in all of our lives.
+Don’t know about you.
+But I’ll gladly trade my mess for the peace that comes from true alignment with God.
 Are you ready for that?